geometryprocessing/blendsurf/README.md

     CC=<your-c-compiler> CXX=<your-cxx-compiler> cmake -DCOMPILE_RENDERER=True ..

-Legacy rendering code is available in vis/.
+Legacy rendering code is available in `vis/`.
 This is not maintained.
 It compiles and runs as expected with the current CMakeLists.txt's, but it requires `EXT_texture_cube_map` in your linked OpenGL implementation.
 This is deprecated and current versions of OpenGL do not support it.
 Moreover, the options file `vis/visoptions3d` requires `-bdsurf_submatlibfile` and `-bdsurf_bdulibfile` to point to the location of `ccsubmatall.dat` and `bdsurf_U_ONE.dat` respectively, which are downloaded from the link below.
+Legacy makefiles are included for future reference.

 On the off chance someone gets the viewer running again:
 The options file for the visualization code is `visoption3d`, with some comments explaining each value.
 In the legacy viewer, the following keys are active: